kafka-ops/julie/docs/futures/what-acl-management.rst

 .. code-block:: bash

-  ccloud service-account create sa-for-ktb --description 'A service account for the Kafka Topology Builder'
+  ccloud service-account create sa-for-julie --description 'A service account for Julie Ops'
   # note the Id for the service account, we will use 123456 below

   ccloud kafka acl create --allow --service-account 123456 --cluster-scope --operation ALTER